mponza/WikipediaRelatedness/README.md

 Citation and Further Reading
 ----------------------------
-If you find this code useful, please cite our paper
+If you find this code useful, please cite our paper:

 > [Marco Ponza](http://pages.di.unipi.it/ponza), [Paolo Ferragina](http://pages.di.unipi.it/ferragina/), [Soumen Chakrabarti](https://www.cse.iitb.ac.in/~soumen/):
 > A Two-Stage Framework for Computing Entity Relatedness in Wikipedia.